Chocolate Shrimp (Black Rose)

 Adult Size: 1.2in

-All livestock orders will come carefully packaged with solid wall Styrofoam insulation and shipped via 1-day shipping only.
-No extra insulation needs to be added to your cart for your livestock.
+**Note: All livestock orders will come carefully packaged with solid wall Styrofoam insulation and shipped via 1-day shipping only.
+No additional insulation is needed for your livestock.

 Key Features & Important Notes